BrownKTGIX/UW_COE_ELEMENT/Intake_form.md

 Segments are how you sort and filter users.
 In order take any actions like sending an email or automation steps, you must create a segment that will be the target of any actions.

+>[!TIP]
+>If you make a copy of your lead form for different events, you can make a simple workflow to just enroll those leads into other workflows, like a drip campaign.
+This way you can give everyone the same experience.